March 9, 20220 mins read

 Changes to cloud workloads happen all the time.
 Increasing the amount of workloads running in the cloud means an increasing number of people and authenticated services interacting with infras, across several cloud environments.
 As IaC becomes more widely adopted and IaC codebases become larger, it becomes more and more difficult to track changes or ensure manual configuration changes are accounted for.
 That’s why drift detection is important to secure what is automated, after its been deployed and is living in the cloud.

 In this blog, we’ll cover what infrastructure drift is, the causes of drift, and tips for managing drift — whether you’re a solo developer or a large organization.
+For additional guidance on detecting and preventing infrastructure drift, check out this article.

 What is infrastructure drift?